 Where conditions are imposed on candidature at the conclusion of enrolment in PSYCH 800 in accordance with Regulations 29(a) and 30 of the DClinPsy regulations, submission of the PSYCH 800 result will be deferred for the period prescribed for satisfaction of the condition(s).
 Where the examiner(s) of the relevant component of PSYCH 800 determine(s) that a particular weakness is such that it cannot be addressed by the setting of additional work or revisions and/or examination, the result will not be deferred and the candidate will have failed to successfully complete PSYCH 800.
-Where the result for PSYCH 800 is deferred but the candidate fails to satisfy the relevant condition(s) by the required date, the candidate will have failed to successfully complete PSYCH 800.
+Where the required date, the candidate will have failed to successfully complete PSYCH 800.